'Seeking a seriously eco-conscious individual or a couple to share a very unique home & lifestyle.

 * Of course that situation is only going to get worse, moving forward.

 Gender balance is always a good thing, and we could have that right-off if a woman or a couple were to join the household.
 If we take on a 2nd guy now, then we would explicitly thereafter seek a single woman as a 3rd housemate.
-We could possibly do 4 humans by later taking on a couple.
+We could possibly do 4 humans by taking on a couple.
 Running with just 3, would be more prudent.
 In my experience so far, it seems easier find guys than gals.
 Thus, there's a bias to finding a couple or a woman first, vs a second fellow.
 Ultimately though, having another guy around is a good thing when some burly effort is required ...or perhaps there's a woman possessing substantial burliness.

 Strongly preferring car-free soul(s) since routine motoring is entirely unsustainable (duh!) and your car-free status would unambiguously indicate your genuine commitment, which may otherwise be difficult to gauge in advance.
-'Would also like to avoid having the place look like a parking lot (but it could be worse).
+'Would also like to avoid having the place look like a parking lot by having multiple cars sitting around.
 That said, a cooperative car-sharing option is negotiable (TBD).
 Close enough to town & a mellow grade make it entirely bike commutable, if a bit of a hike.
 It's 1.75 miles to the intersection of Broadway & Lee Hill, in NW Boulder where the Skip & 204 bus routes reach.
 Fairly easy hitching / car-pooling to-n-fro.

 Take note: If you're not already well-practiced at getting around w/o driving, it probably wouldn't work-out for you, unless you have hearty resolve.

 Sorry, we are specifically not looking for any more pets ... we have some already that provide eggs, abundant entertainment, & fertilizer, and often roam freely w/o fear of fangs, etc..
 Also have a beautiful 12+ yr old, alpha-female Malamute.
 Not interested in trying to manage anything else/more.

 Please don't even inquire about bringing another pet... we've been there, tried that, ...'just not interested.